Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-\textbf{Implications for $m>1$.~} We now show that SH enjoys the optimal worst-case guarantee for the $(m,\eps)$-identification problem up to logarithmic factors.
+\textbf{Implications for $m>1$.~} We now show that SH enjoys the optimal worst-case guarantee for the unverifiable $(m,\eps)$-good arm identification problem up to logarithmic factors.
 Our result is especially attractive since the target number of good arms $m$ is not an input to SH.

-Our upper bound of Corollary \ref{cor-3new} corresponds to a sample complexity of $\hO{\frac{n}{m\eps^2}\log\rbr{\frac{1}{\delta}}}$, which is matches the lower bound in \citet{chaudhuri2017pac}, thereby closing the gap between the upper and lower bounds from previous work; the algorithms therein have suboptimal upper bounds that scale with $\log^2\rbr{\frac{1}{\delta}}$.
+Our upper bound of Theorem~\ref{them:minmax} corresponds to a sample complexity of $\hO{\frac{n}{m\eps^2}\log\rbr{\frac{1}{\delta}}}$, which matches the lower bound in \citet{chaudhuri2017pac}, thereby closing the gap between the upper and lower bounds from previous work; the algorithms therein have suboptimal upper bounds that scale with $\log^2\rbr{\frac{1}{\delta}}$.
 Furthermore, these algorithms all require $(m,\eps,\delta)$ as input, which is natural for obtaining verifiable sample complexities but becomes a limitation in other settings.
-In contrast, in our result of Corollary \ref{cor-3new}, $m,\eps$ are freely chosen to measure the performance of the algorithm.
-In other words, the parameters for measuring the performance are not necessary to be used for executing the algorithm anymore.
+In contrast, Theorem~\ref{them:minmax} allows $(m,\eps)$ to be chosen freely to measure the algorithm's performance since the parameters for measuring the performance are no longer necessary for executing the algorithm.
+Therefore, one can rewrite Theorem~\ref{them:minmax} as follows: